laelbec/laelbec/README.md

 ### 👩‍💻About Me:
 My name is Lael Bec and I'm a first-year Computer Science student at the University of Victoria.
+During my first semester of university, I Learned Python, and I am currently learning Java.
+I thoroughly enjoy the problem-solving that comes with coding, although sometimes frustrating, I find it to be a very rewarding process.
+Welcome to my showcase of skills and projects, which documents my journey of learning to code, starting with my first ever pieces of code, to my most recent.
 ---
 ### 🛠️ Languages and Tools:
 <div>